CPAs “Money Sleuths”.

 Locating an appropriate forensic accountant is not necessarily easy.
 Not all accountants have the same résumés.

 Don’t believe all of the advertising you read.
-Minimally, locating a CPA with an investigative background and training is the best starting point, especially when ferreting out information is necessary.
+Minimally, locating CPAs with an investigative background and training is the best starting point, especially when ferreting out information is necessary.

 Because a resume is no better than the character of the person whom it purports to support, asking for and checking references is absolutely necessary.
 Finally, after locating a forensic accountant and verifying his bona fides, deciding the suitable moment during litigation to retain him may determine success or failure.